Bhashit/bhashit.github.io/_posts/2016-07-17-futures-and-async-rendering-liftweb.markdown

-Although liftweb is quite good at some things, one of the things it doesn't do well is dealing with scala/akka Futures in your HTML rendering code.
+Although liftweb is quite good at some things, one of the things it doesn't do well is dealing with scala/akka Futures in your HTML rendering code (snippets).
 If your snippet needs to handle some Futures before rendering the page, you'd be hard-pressed to find a _clean_ looking _generic_ solution.

 Lift provides something called [lazy-load][lazy-load] that can, not surprisingly, lazily render something on a different thread.
 It takes a normal snippet method, and executes it on a different thread using an actor, and renders it using a comet when it is finished executing.
-However, it doesn't handle a `Future[CssSel]`..
-So, if you need to deal with a Future in a lazily loaded snippet, you'd still need to await its completion by blocking.
+However, it doesn't handle a `Future[CssSel]`.
+So, if you need to deal with a `Future` in a lazily loaded snippet, you'd still need to await its completion by blocking.
 Which is not something I'd like to do.

-Then, there is [this attempt][async-render] at another solution.
+Then, there is [this solution][async-render] by one of the most respected people in Lift community.
 Here, the initial rendering of your snippet puts some JS on the client-side, which then repeatedly polls the server for the result.
 This example uses lift's own LAFutures, but it can be easily adapted to use scala Futures.
 Although, this is a pretty good solution, I would have liked something along the lines of LazyLoad snippet without having to do explicit polling.
 Especially because lift has great comet support, and that could be used to render the results when they become available.

 So, I put together a [little solution][repo] that uses the idea behind LazyLoad and allows me to use Futures as easily, and as cleanly, as